Cheap Car Insurance for 20-Year-Olds

-Let's explore some ways to save money on car insurance as a 20-year-old driver.
+Let's explore some ways to save money on car insurance as a 20-year-old driver — including collecting quotes from multiple insurance companies.

 Using a sample driver profile outlined in our methodology, we analyzed average premiums for 20-year-old drivers to determine which company offered the most affordable rates.
 GEICO was the cheapest option for a car insurance quote.
 For qualifying 20-year-old drivers, USAA offered the second-cheapest rates.